Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 - entries are pairs:

   - whose first element is an atom
-  - their second element can be any value, typically of algebraic types; if a string value is included, for readability purpose it shall preferably be specified as a plain one (ex: ``"James Bond"``) rather than a binary one (ex: ``<<"James Bond">>``); it is up to the reading logic to accommodate both forms; it is tolerated to reference, in the comments of these configuration files, types that actually include *binary* strings (not plain ones, even though plain ones are used in the configuration files)
+  - their second element can be any value, typically of algebraic types; if a string value is included, for readability purpose it shall preferably be specified as a plain one (e.g. ``"James Bond"``) rather than a binary one (e.g. ``<<"James Bond">>``); it is up to the reading logic to accommodate both forms; it is tolerated to reference, in the comments of these configuration files, types that actually include *binary* strings (not plain ones, even though plain ones are used in the configuration files)

 .. _`glTF file format`: